calvinhzy/aaz/Commands/storage-mover/endpoint/_list.md

 # [Command] _storage-mover endpoint list_

-Lists all endpoints in a Storage Mover.
+Lists all Endpoints in a Storage Mover.

 ## Versions